 Providing Support-making a difference to those with whom we work

-As we begin to think about how caregivers and services providers including teachers and family can help those who fall under the category of struggling with regulation, it is important to look at a few different ways to provide support to the people with this characteristic.
+As we begin to think about how caregivers and services providers, including teachers and family, can help those who fall under the category of struggling with regulation, it is important to look at a few different ways to provide support to the people with some of these shared characteristics.

 An example of a teen who struggled with regulation was a teen I met with in the mid 90’s who had a parent who was deceased.
 My memory is that her mother had substance abuse issues and had died, and the teen had also received some consequences for using an illegal substance called methamphetamine.
 It is the first time I remember hearing the term ‘crystal meth’, so I learned from the teen a little about that specific drug.